 When people want to try out Car racing do they Start out in a Nascar?

-nobody wants to try to race slow bikes against fast bikes, (or race against new bikes on an old bike) That's not fun, but racing others on equal equipment is fun, even if they are slow.
+nobody wants to race slow bikes against fast bikes, that's not fun, but racing others on equal equipment is fun even if they are slow.

 some may enjoy it and not want to move up, some people like a bike they can fully put through its paces and feel like they have mastered it.

 Some people will want more power and will move up quickly, but either way it's an area that is completely void and missing right now, it was an option in the 1970's and nobody purposely planned to end it, the bikes just evolved, however in hindsight They could have and in my opinion should have separated them at thar time and kept a class just for these type of bikes, (XR75's) and other air cooled bikes, but we could still do this now, and I do believe this is exactly what is needed and would help the sport grow